 Where to start from?

 The QAHE library portal page will show you the resources and services available from both London Metropolitan University and QAHE.
 This page is worth bookmarking.

 A subject guide explains the health and social care related electronic resources available to you from London Metropolitan University.

 Reading lists will guide you to the textbooks and articles your lecturers suggest you read to succeed.
 Each module has its own reading list.

 Not all books are textbooks.
-Many books advocate one point of view, often based on the research done by the author.
+Many books, which are not textbooks, advocate a point of view based on the research done by the author.
 You do not have to agree with every book you read.
 As you develop your own knowledge and experience, you will get better at reading critically other people’s views.

-Google Books can be helpful if you do not know what books cover your topic of interest.
-Google Books searches inside many printed and electronic books; however, it is usually not allowed to show their full texts.
+You may also find Google Books helpful if you do not know what books cover your topic of interest.
+It searches inside many printed and electronic books; however, it is usually not allowed to show their full text.
 Browsing some pages may be enough for your research.
 It may also give you an idea of what books to search for in the library catalogues.